 Greenhouse effect

 The atmosphere on the hot side of the planet would start to erode.
-The portion of the earth always in the direct sunlight would receive more direct sunlight.
+The portion of the earth always in direct sunlight would receive more direct sunlight.
 Resulting in more heat, and these high temperatures would cause heavy rain and increased weathering.

 Climate change

 Clouds of gas could significantly increase the temperature so that the oceans would boil, much like what has happened to Venus.
-The middle of the planet facing the Sun on its equator or the substellar point would end up hot.
+The planet’s middle facing the Sun on its equator or the substellar point would end up hot.
 That almost nothing could survive.
 On the other hand, the cold side of the earth would have a different situation.
 The loss of the sun’s heat on the dark side of the earth would turn the atmosphere into a dense gas.

 It is doubtful that the atmosphere on the planet’s dark side would become a solid form.
 Instead, it would keep condensing and creating a vacuum.
 It would pull air from the hot side of the planet, where the atmosphere’s gases would expand.